 Below the joystick, there are four additional hotkeys (three of which can be assigned to different shortcuts), while the power button is on the right-hand side of the monitor.

-Useful gaming features include Dark Stabilizer (improves visibility in dark scenes by altering the gamma curvature), various picture presets (FPS, RTS, etc. and three customizable profiles), on-screen timers and a refresh rate tracker.
+Useful gaming features include Dark Stabilizer (improves visibility in dark scenes by manipulating the gamma curvature), various picture presets (FPS, RTS, etc. and three customizable profiles), on-screen timers and a refresh rate tracker.

 Besides the standard image adjustment tools, such as brightness, contrast, color temperature and aspect ratio, you’ll also find the sharpness and hue/saturation settings, but there are no gamma options.